devaman/glug_site/ckc1ukgro000k3ps1eqtyb7k9.md

 👉🏻 pm2 start [pm2 is process manager for nodejs. you can replace it with npm start also ]
 > Note: git pull will ask for username and password.The prompt should not come thats our motive here.
 You need to either use ssh or use ```git config credential.helper store```.
 Check this out [here](https://stackoverflow.com/a/51327559/8461016).I am using credential store as i am the only one accessing that server.

+Now start the script using node or pm2.

 # Configuring the Machine.

 If you are using nginx , create a proxy pass for it.
 You just need to open the port 8080 for communication.